 ISP 300P

-Credit Overload Procedure
+Credit Load Procedure

 PURPOSE

-[Present tense fragment beginning “States procedures for…]
+Establishes the policy and expectations for credit load at Clackamas Community College (CCC).

 SUMMARY

-[Complete sentence(s) giving an overview of the ISP, usually the same as is written in the corresponding ISP itself.]
+Students who wish to enroll in more than 18 credits in the same term are considered as carrying a credit overload.

 PROCEDURE

-Prior to the start of the term, students requesting to take more than 18 credits in the term must complete the Credit Overload Request form and return it in person or by email to Advising and Career Services or the Faculty Advisor.
+Prior to the start of the term, all students requesting to enroll in more than 18 credits during the term must complete a credit overload request.
 The form is available at www.clackamas.edu/forms.

-Advising and Career Services or the Faculty Advisor will notify student of the decision.
+The advising department will review the request within approximately 1-2 business days and will notify the student of the decision via their student email.

-a.
-In Person: If the request is approved, the Advisor or Faculty Advisor will sign an add/drop form.
-The student is responsible for enrolling in the course(s) and paying for the course(s).

-Advising hours and contact information:

-Oregon City campus

-503-594-3475

-advising@clackamas.edu

-Harmony campus

-503-594-0623

-philr@clackamas.edu

-Wilsonville campus

-503-594-0959

-advisingwilsonville@clackamas.edu

-b.
-Email: Student will be notified of a decision via their student email account (@student.clackamas.edu).
-Note: Requests sent by email may take up to 5 business days to process.
+Credit overload requests may also be approved by faculty advisors.

+Faculty advisors must contact the Advising Department to confirm that the student has completed the credit overload request formprior to granting approval.

-Advising and Career Services will retain a copy of the Credit Overload Request form and final decision in the student record.
+The advising Department will retain a copy of the credit overload request form and final decision in the student record.

-Appeal process:

-If there are extenuating circumstances that may preclude automatic approval, the Director of Student and Academic Support Services or designee will review and determine status of Credit Overload requests for all students with extenuating circumstances.
-Students with extenuating circumstances must complete a written pg.
-2/ explanation in the space provided on the Course Overload form, identifying the need for the credit overload.
+If extenuating circumstances may preclude automatic approval, the Director of Student and Academic Support Services, or designee, will review and determine status of the request.
+Students with extenuating circumstances must provide a written explanation in the space provided on the credit overload request form identifying the need for the credit overload.

 REVIEW HISTORY